arnellebalane/wifi-cli/readme.md

 # wifi-cli

 Manage wireless network connections from the command line.
-This package is simply a command line wrapper for the [`wifi-control`](wifi-control) package, which performs the actual scanning, connecting, and disconnecting of wireless networks.
+This package wraps the builtin `nmcli` command in Linux systems, and thus will not work on other operating systems.

 ## Installation